What began as MDM

 - data and asset management and reporting

 VMWare Workspace ONE – formerly known as AirWatch – has been the market leading MDM/UEM SaaS platform for many years.
 It has set a benchmark for innovation in the sector.
-It is also the UEM environment of choice for MobileCorp customers.
+It is also the UEM environment of choice for many MobileCorp customers.

 MobileIron was voted the Best Unified Endpoint Management Tool 2019 by Gartner’s Peer Review People’s Choice.